Meet the 10 Biggest Movie Stars From Massachusetts

 For most people, The Commonwealth of Massachusetts is best known as a producer of founding fathers, various Kennedys, and other politician types.
 There are, however, a surprising number of famous actors who come from the Bay State as well.

 To compile our list of the biggest movie stars from Massachusetts, 24/7 Tempo crossed-checked IMDB rankings with various other sites reporting similar lists, such as Massachusetts-based news affiliate WWLP.
 From there, we paired down the list to the most recognizable names and those most recently in the news, such as Matthew Perry.
-(Here is a list of 20 movie and TV stars who diеd far too young.)
+(Here is a list of 20 movie and TV stars who were gone far too soon.)

 Matt Damon